 Multi-Millionaires Fahad Al Sufayeh & Omid Rahravani estimating Blockchain market cap to reach 3 Trillion Dollars

-LA, CALIFORNIA, UNITED STATES, January 22, 2022 /EINPresswire.com/ -- Self-made Multi-Millionaires , Fahad Al Sufayeh & Omid Rahravani who have been introducing new technologies to the Middle East and have been recognized and trusted by international enterprises around the world for brokering over $400 million worth of technology contracts are expanding their influence globally to new markets.
+LOS ANGELES, CALIFORNIA, UNITED STATE, January 25, 2022 /EINPresswire.com/ -- Self-made Multi-Millionaires, Fahad Al Sufayeh & Omid Rahravani who have been introducing new technologies to the Middle East and have been recognized and trusted by international enterprises around the world for brokering over $400 million worth of technology contracts are expanding their influence globally to new markets.

-Fahad Al Sufayeh is married to a princess from the Royal Ruling Family of Kuwait , and he is the son of a Diplomat in the Ministry of Foreign Affairs of Kuwait, Fahad Al Sufayeh in his early age joined his dad who went on political missions representing Kuwait all around the world, having an extended family ties to the former Amir of Kuwait, Sheikh Sabah Al Salam Al Sabah, who ruled during the years from 1965 -1977, and to the recent Crown Prince Sheikh Meshaal Al Ahmad Al Jaber Al Sabah.
+Fahad Al Sufayeh is married to a princess from the Royal Ruling Family of Kuwait, and he is the son of a Diplomat in the Ministry of Foreign Affairs of Kuwait, Fahad Al Sufayeh in an early age joined his dad who went on political missions representing Kuwait all around the world, having extended family ties to the former Amir of Kuwait, Sheikh Sabah Al Salam Al Sabah, who ruled during the years from 1965 -1977, and to the recent Crown Prince Sheikh Meshaal Al Ahmad Al Jaber Al Sabah.

-Omid Rahravani is an American from Los Angeles with Iranian roots who during his younger years grew up in Kuwait because of his father moving there in the 1950s to start one of the first petroleum and oil lubricant distribution companies, that has been a great success until this day.
-His father was a self-made success and a leader in the automotive oil lubricant business .
-Omid Rahravani started his career as a financial advisor for the prestigious Wall Street brokerage firm Morgan Stanley decades ago , based in the former World Trade Center in New York which manages over $1.1trillion.
-Moving on his journey in life , he has earned his trust as a strategic advisor for international investors, royal families and global companies looking to expand into the Middle East.
+Omid Rahravani is an American from Los Angeles with Iranian roots who during his younger years grew up in Kuwait because his father moved there in the 1950s to start one of the first petroleum and oil lubricant distribution companies, which has been a great success until this day.
+His father was a self-made success and a leader in the automotive oil lubricant business.
+Omid Rahravani started his career as a financial advisor for the prestigious Wall Street brokerage firm Morgan Stanley decades ago, based in the former World Trade Center in New York which manages over $1.1trillion.
+Moving on his journey in life, he has earned his trust as a strategic advisor for international investors, royal families, and global companies looking to expand into the Middle East.

-To expand the Woman PWR Foundation awareness around the world , Fahad Al Sufayeh & Omid Rahravani invested heavily and acquired a Delaware tech corporation called DayPlanz, founded in year 2015 headquartered and operating from the prestigious Marina Del Rey California area known as silicon beach.
-This strategic investment approach main goal is to expand connecting Middle Eastern woman entrepreneurs with international successful woman entrepreneurs from different cultures around the world .
-DayPlanz main goal is to create a global social application platform dedicated for successful female entrepreneurs to connect anywhere and anytime around the world by networking and sharing of their experiences .
+To expand the Woman PWR Foundation awareness around the world, Fahad Al Sufayeh & Omid Rahravani invested heavily and acquired a Delaware tech corporation called DayPlanz, founded in the year 2015 headquartered and operating from the prestigious Marina Del Rey California area known as silicon beach.
+This strategic investment approach's main goal is to expand connecting Middle Eastern woman entrepreneurs with international successful woman entrepreneurs from different cultures around the world.
+DayPlanz's main goal is to create a global social application platform dedicated to successful female entrepreneurs to connect anywhere and anytime around the world by networking and sharing their experiences.

 Fahad & Omid General Trading and Contracting Company